-At Redemption Church, we want to make Christ explicit and center all we do around our Lord.
+At Redemption Church at New Hope, we want to make Christ explicit and center all we do around our Lord.
 We never want to assume the gospel nor minimize the gospel.
 Rather, we want to center our covenant community around Jesus.

 Because the Bible is the word of God and the authoritative word of Christ, we will faithfully proclaim the infallible and inerrant word of God.
 Therefore our preaching and teaching will center around the exposition of the biblical text, primarily by teaching through books of the Bible.
 We believe expositional preaching best builds up the body of Christ to maturity and proclaims the gospel to the lost.